Skip to main content

 The Maytag MFGS8030RZ is a freestanding 30-inch gas range with a 5.0 cu. ft. oven cavity and a versatile cooktop, including a high-power 18,000 BTU burner, an oval burner for a griddle or oversized cookware.
 This range comes with a reversible cast-iron grill/griddle accessory for true grill marks or flat-griddle cooking.

-Beyond the cooktop, the oven offers advanced “Air-Powered” cooking modes (Air Bake, Air Roast, Air Broil, Air Reheat)—plus a No-Preheat Air Fry option that is designed to save time cooking.
+Beyond the cooktop, the oven offers advanced “Air-Powered” cooking modes (Air Bake, Air Roast, Air Broil, Air Reheat)—plus a No-Preheat Air Fry option designed to save time in the kitchen.

 Pros